 After they had been together for a while, Molly said to me that she wished she could have been as smart about people as she was about books.
 Then she would've realized sooner just how rightly her hand fit in his.

 Molly doesn't know it yet, but Michael just bought a lovely solitaire-cut opal before the big date they have tomorrow.
 Opals are Molly's favorite gem.
 I'm sure she's smart enough to know this real man from one of fiction.

 Sweet… Very sweet.
 It's not to say that others aren't.
 But all this talk about my relatives getting together with our parents' and aunts' and uncles' former classmates brings to mind one relationship that screamed "scandal" for close to a decade.

 By now you must've heard of Victoire Apolline Weasley.
 Who hasn't?
-Vic leaves her marks wherever she goes.
+Vic leaves her mark wherever she goes.
 Merlin knows she left her mark on Hogwarts.

-Haha, that has a double-meaning and I bet you didn't even notice.
+Ha, that has a double-meaning, and I bet you didn't even notice.

 But yes, she left her mark on Hogwarts.
 For a little bit (as mentioned earlier), Victoire dated Teddy, but that didn't last long.
 Part of the reason was because she just didn't work with him.
 The other part was that she had her eyes on one somewhat-available Herbology professor…

 Okay, I know, I know, who the hell ever thought they'd be together?
 But let me tell you—Neville is no gangly, awkward teen.
 He's not a wizard who's as unsure of himself as he is sure the sky's blue.
 He is a beaten-down man who found companionship with a girl who happened to find love with him.